flenniken/statictea/docs/runFunction.md

 # funString_aoss

-Convert the variable to a string.
+Convert a variable to a string.
+You specify the variable and optionally the type of output you want.

 ~~~
 string(var: any, optional stype: string) string